 There is no deadline for submitting mapping requests but you should submit in advance and allow at least 2 weeks for processing.
 Please do not submit at the last minute and then push for the approval stating its urgency.

-You should ensure that mapping is approved before you register for the overseas module(s) if credit transfer is imperative; otherwise you might run the risk of not being able to transfer any credits back (if the mapping is not approved).
+If credits transfer is imperative, you should ensure that mapping is approved before you register for the overseas module(s).
+Otherwise you might run the risk of not being able to transfer any credits back (if the mapping is not approved).

 You do not have to seek approval for modules that you have no intention of transferring the credits back to NUS e.g. read for enrichment purpose only.